polarbub/MC-Server-Bot/Readme.md

 Build w/ `gradle build`
 Jar is in build/libs
 Use config file from releases
+Edit config file for needs.

-No jvm args are needed.
+No jvm args are needed so start w/ java -jar bot-v2.jar